EMERALD0874/AudioLoader-PackDB/README.md

 ]
 ```

 To replace a sound file, remove its entry from the above array and place a sound file with the exact file name (including file type) inside of your pack folder.
+If you wish to use sound files that have different names and/or file extensions of the deck sound effects, see [Mappings](#mappings)

 Below is a list of what each sound file is believed to mean.
 - `bumper_end.wav` - Unknown or unused.
 - `confirmation_negative.wav` - Unknown or unused.
 - `confirmation_positive.wav` - Unknown or unused.